-.
-Ultimately, t separatelyThis model achieved high overall correlation with the observed phenotypes (r > 0.95) when trained and tested on separate populations (Fig XX), and learned very similar weights when trained on either population (r = 0.98, Fig XX).
-The model also recapitulated the hypothesized compensatory activation of PDR5 by knockout of snq2∆, yor1∆, ybt1∆, and ycf1∆, and supported additional compensatory activation when AUS1 and NFT1 are removed.
-The redundant efflux of mitoxantrone by Pdr5, Snq2, Yor1, and Ybt1 was also recapitulatedtx, and furthermore their differing weights in the model (Data XX) suggest a differential efflux capacity between them, with Snq2 offering the most clearance.
-As support for this differential mitoxantrone efflux, pdr5∆ybt1∆yor1∆ was similarly as resistant as the wildtype, whereas triple knockouts involving snq2∆ and two of these three genes showed considerable growth defects (Fig XX).
-PDR5 was also modelled as having a greater inhibitory effect on Snq2 than YOR1 – this is consistent with, for example, the observation that yor1∆ does not lead to improved benomyl resistance (mediated by Snq2) unless accompanied by pdr5∆ (Fig XX). was more fit than would be predicted by an additive inhibition model Tfour-knockout phenotypelandscape as overallby this schematic XXbeyond the ABC transpoters 18The 16-deletion strain has also been observed to be hyper-resistant to aureobastidin Afinding that pdr5∆yor1∆ results in the induction of the Pdr1 regulon, which up-regulates numerous drug resistance genes39.
+This system model could be fit to achieve high overall correlation with the observed phenotypes (r = 0.96, Fig. 4C).
+This was also true when the model was trained on one population and tested on another (r = 0.95, Fig XX).
+Ultimately, training on either population separately resulted in strong agreement in model parameter weights (r = 0.99, Fig XX).
+The fit parameters recapitulated the hypothesized compensatory activation of PDR5 by knockout of snq2∆, yor1∆, ybt1∆, and ycf1∆ (Fig. 4B).
+The hypothesized redundant efflux of mitoxantrone by Pdr5, Snq2, Yor1, and Ybt1 was also supported (Fig. 4B), and furthermore the varying weights between these transporters (Fig. 4B, Data XX) suggest a differential mitoxantrone clearance ability.
+For example, Snq2 is modelled as having the most clearance capability, and this is reflected in the fitness landscapes - pdr5∆ybt1∆yor1∆ is similarly as resistant as the wildtype, whereas triple knockouts involving snq2∆ and two of these three genes show considerable growth defects (Fig XX).
+The model also pointed to differential inhibitory effects between transporters – for example Snq2 is predicted to receive a much greater inhibitory effect from PDR5 than from YOR1 (Fig XX).
+This is evident, for example, in the benomyl phenotypes, as pdr5∆ leads to a clearer resistance effect than yor1∆ (Fig XX).

+Systematic differences in predicted and observed phenotype from this model were further analyzed, and suggested straightforward extensions of this schematic.
+For example, while snq∆ybt1∆ycf1∆yor1∆ was indeed modeled as more resistant to fluconazole and ketoconazole than any subset of these knockouts, the four-knockout phenotype observed was more fit than would be predicted by an additive inhibition model (Fig. XX).
+The addition of a single hidden neuron mediating the inhibitory input from these four genes allowed modelling of non-additive inhibition, and more accurately reconstructed the four-knockout phenotype (p < XX, Fig XX).
+Such non-additive inhibition might be expected, for example, if inhibition is mediated by a hidden factor.
+In another example, observed landscape in valinomycin was overall poorly recapitulated by this schematic (XX).
+As it has been observed that the 16-deletion strain is more resistant to valinomycin than the wildtype, it is likely that other factors beyond the ABC transpoters mediate resistance to this compound18.
+The 16-deletion strain has also been observed to be hyper-resistant to aureobastidin A, finding that pdr5∆yor1∆ results in the induction of the Pdr1 regulon, which up-regulates numerous drug resistance genes39.
 To incoporate the compensatory activation of other resistance factors in our model, we added an extra clearance neuron to the schematic which could be inhibited by the ABC transporters.
 This extension resulted in more accurate modeling of the observed valinomycin resistances (r = XX, p = XX, Fig. XX), and predicts the involvement of other clearance factor(s) which are activated in the response to snq2∆, pdr5∆, and ybt1∆.

 Detailed Validation of a Complex Genetic Inhibition Model